 The vitamin D3 that your skin makes from a sun exposure breaks down once formed if you stay in the sun.
 Said another way, you actually lose the vitamin D3 that you just produced.
 More sun is not better!

-Everyone should get their vitamin D levels measured.
+I think that everyone should get their vitamin D levels measured.
 I have patients with low vitamin D levels in spite of getting a lot of sun or taking a lot of vitamin D. Everybody is different so you just need to get your levels measured.

 The name of the vitamin D level to test is 25-hydroxy vitamin D, abbreviated 25(OH)D.